-In this introduction to tangzhong, we’ll take a look at a method for bringing extra tenderness and keeping quality to your sourdough bread by pre-cooking a portion of the recipe’s flour.
-Pre-cooking some of the flour and liquid in your formula gelatinizes the starches in the flour, transforming the two ingredients into a viscous paste that’s then added directly to your bread dough.
+In this how to make tangzhong introduction, we'll take a look at a method for bringing extra tenderness and keeping quality to your sourdough bread by pre-cooking a portion of the recipe's flour.
+Pre-cooking some of the flour and liquid in your formula gelatinizes the starches in the flour, transforming the two ingredients into a viscous paste that's then added directly to your bread dough.
 The remarkable thing about tangzhong, also called yudane or water roux, is how the overall dough hydration can be kept relatively low, with fewer fats and oils, and still result in incredibly tender bread.
-In this guide on how to make a tangzhong, we’ll look at what flour types you can use for the roux, what liquids, and a few different methods to cook the flour and mix it into your bread dough.
+In this guide on making a tangzhong, we'll look at what flour types you can use for the roux, what liquids, and a few different methods to cook the flour and mix it into your bread dough.

 First, let's quickly look at yudane, a similar approach to pre-cooking some of the flour in the recipe.

 Yudane is Japanese and essentially means roux (just like tangzhong, which is Chinese).
 It has the same end goal: to gelatinize the starches in flour with a hot liquid.
 It differs from tangzhong in that you boil the liquid (usually water) and pour it directly over the flour, stirring to incorporate.
 After this, you let the mixture rest until it's at room temperature before mixing it into your dough (or you can let it rest in the fridge until the next morning).
 At this point, you'll take the mixture out, let it warm to room temperature, and mix it into your dough as needed.

 The yudane method saves a little time since you don't have to cook the flour at the stove, but reaches the same end goal.
 In my experiments, I've not seen dramatically different results between the two methods.
 Because of this, in this guide, I'll talk about them both interchangeably.

 What is Tangzhong?